CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/modes.md

   exposed.
 - Local filesystem browsing is feature-gated by `features.allow_local_filesystem_access`.
 - External inference uses the embedded Hugging Face Transformers provider; no Ollama, llama.cpp, vLLM, or separate model server is required.
-- Each Hugging Face entry requires a previously cached snapshot and an exact commit in `settings/inference_models.json`; mutable refs and network resolution are rejected.
+- Each Hugging Face entry requires a previously cached snapshot and the exact commit declared in the typed catalogue at `app/server/configurations/inference_models.py`; mutable refs and network resolution are rejected.
 - All inference models and generated drafts are for research use only and are not clinically approved.